CPSC455-Team-Naem-Project/CPSC455-NoteSharing-Project/README.md

+# Note Sharing App

+Our app was created to solve two problems.
+1) Being able to look at your own notes from anywhere and 2) being able to find notes for classes you want to take.
+Often times when registering for courses there is not a lot of information available on what that course involves.
+With our app, students can upload notes and syllabi so others will have a better idea of what is in store and so they can study while away from their main computer.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.